UKHSA-Internal/coronavirus-dashboard-metadata/modals/base/deaths.md

 Deaths of people who have tested positively for COVID-19 could in some cases be due to a different cause.

+Data can be presented by date of death or by reporting date (the date the case was first included in the published totals).
+The availability of each of these time series varies by area.

 Data on deaths are collected separately in each fo the 4 Nations of the UK.

 ## England